 The base ArcGIS Enterprise deployment includes a GIS Server that is configured as the portal's hosting server.
 You can enable additional functionality by adding the following ArcGIS Server sites to your Enterprise deployment.
-When you add an ArcGIS Server site to your deployment, the site is federated with the portal in your deployment.
+When you add an ArcGIS Server site to your Enterprise deployment, the site is federated with the portal.

 - ArcGIS GeoAnalytics Server